modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 The logic for spinning up a `modal.Sandbox` to contain the agent's actions is in `sandbox.py`.

-The retrieval logic is very simple: all of the data from the LCEL docs is retrieved and put at the beginning of the language model's prompt.
+The retrieval logic is very simple: all of the data from the Python stdlib docs is retrieved and put at the beginning of the language model's prompt.
 You can find it in `retrieval.py`.